Skeletal-Extraskeletal AngiomatosisSymptoms, Doctors, Treatments, Advances & More

 Reading Hospital

 .
 Dr. Burke is rated as an Advanced provider by MediFind in the treatment of Skeletal-Extraskeletal Angiomatosis.
-His top areas of expertise are Pleurisy, Pleural Effusion, Cerebellar Multiple System Atrophy, and Hepatocerebral Degeneration.
+He is also highly rated in 39 other conditions, according to our data.
+His clinical expertise encompasses Pleurisy, Pleural Effusion, Cerebellar Multiple System Atrophy, and Hepatocerebral Degeneration.
+Dr. Burke is board certified in American Board Of Radiology.

 Orthopedic Surgery Specialists - Denton

-Paul Whatley is an Orthopedics provider in Denton, Texas.
+Paul Whatley is an Orthopedics provider practicing medicine in Denton, Texas.
 Dr. Whatley is rated as an Advanced provider by MediFind in the treatment of Skeletal-Extraskeletal Angiomatosis.
-His top areas of expertise are Tendinitis, Frozen Shoulder, Osteoarthritis, Bursitis, and Hip Replacement.
+He is also highly rated in 10 other conditions, according to our data.
+His clinical expertise encompasses Tendinitis, Frozen Shoulder, Osteoarthritis, Bursitis, and Hip Replacement.

 Summary: Lymphatic anomalies are a rare subset of vascular anomalies that are poorly understood. the understanding of the natural history, long-term outcomes, risk factors for morbidity and mortality, and the relative benefit of medical therapies and procedures is limited.The goal of this project is to better understand these diseases and improve the care of theses rare patients.
 To do this, the investigat...